Helena-Yuhan-Liu/MDGL-main/README.md

 ## Usage

 In the folder `bin/` there is the code for the evidence accumulation task (Figure 3C in [1]).
-The saved data for Figure 3C is already included but you can generate these data again by running 'sh run_AccuCues.sh default' (may take a few days) and visualize the saved data using 'plot_results.py'.
+The saved data for Figure 3C is already included and you can load them using 'plot_results.py'.
+You can generate data from five more runs (of BPTT, e-prop and MDGL) by running 'sh run_AccuCues.sh default' (may take a few days) and visualize the saved data using 'plot_results.py'.
 In the folder `lsnn/` you may find the source code of the lsnn package retained from [2].

+Instead of modifying the gradient using @tf.custom_gradient and exploiting Tensorflow's automatic differentiation, this code explicitly computes all quantities involved in MDGL (i.e. eligibility trace and modulatory learning signals), in order to have them available for analysis.
+A consequence of this is that this code is memory intensive (the eligibility trace tensor has a shape of B-by-T-by-N-by-N, for where B=64, T=2000, N=100 in Fig 3C [1]) and requires 60G to run.

 ## Installation